Use the links below to see courses offered by individual programs or by the college. Schedule and registration information can be found here.

 HUM 201 Creative Writing: Cultivating Your Inner Muse

 This course is designed to help students hone their creative strategies and inspire them to commit to the practice of writing.
 We will explore the practical implications of creative expression.
 In addition to investigating the genres of fiction, creative non-fiction, and poetry, students will identify and devise an approach to writing that works for them.
 This course is appropriate for novices and experienced writers alike and will include discussions of readings and traditional workshop response to students' writing.
-This course has been approved by the State Department of Education for content area in secondary English.
 Cr.
 3

 HUM 230 Digital Photography